-- Take a strategic, planned approach to managing energy.
-Manage business energy
+- Take a strategic, planned approach to reducing your business carbon footprint.
+Start with purpose

 - Optimise the business fleet and choose efficient business vehicles.
 Optimising business fleets

 - Set up an energy management team to engage and motivate staff to save energy.
-Harness the power of your staff
+Get your team on board

 - Switch lights to LEDs and use sensors to dim or switch them off.
-Lighting
+Use efficient lighting

 - Make it easy for staff to walk to meetings or be reimbursed for public transport.

 - Provide secure bike parking and showers for cyclists.